Find Trade Colleges

 $12,545 Avg Student Debt

-You may have the opportunity to take online classes at Casper College.
+Casper College does have options available for those who want to take online classes.
+You will need to check with the school to see if they are available for your specific major.
 Of all the undergraduates enrolled at the school during the 2020-2021 academic year, around 54% took at least some of their classes online.

 Read More…